13 Properties of CSS Flexbox You Must Know As A Beginner

 By default, the items display as row.
 If you want to display the items as row, then you don’t need to add the flex-direction property.

-CSS flex direction
+flex direction

 The align-items property puts the flex-items along the cross-axis of the flex container.
 It provides the following values: